heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 algorithms.
 Most of the functionality is the same, but different traits enable different capabilities based on the context.

 Rust is really powerful.
 TypeScript is not.
-This led to many hours or tracing the Rust code in circles to unpack what was really happening and making adjustments to the TypeScript classes to accommodate that.
+This led to many hours of tracing the Rust code in circles to unpack what was really happening and making adjustments to the TypeScript classes to accommodate that.
 The most obvious side effect is that all of this dependency injection needed to be represented in